sajjadh47/disposable-email-blocker-contact-form-7/readme.txt

 = Features: =
 - No Complicated Settings, Just Plug & Play
-- Enable Filtering For Individual Form
+- Enable Filtering for Specific Forms
-- Translation Ready
+- Fully Translation Ready
-- Edit Disposable/Temporary Emails Found Message
+- Customize Messages for Disposable/Temporary Email Alerts

 Use this plugin to block/prevent disposable emails like 10MinuteMail and GuerrillaMail from submission on any contact form 7 form.
 Filter our your email listing to keep only real subscribers or users.

 Credits
 - https://github.com/andreis/disposable

-**Interested in contributing to Disposable Email Blocker - Contact Form 7?**
-Contact me at sagorh672(at)gmail.com

 == Installation ==
 To add a WordPress Plugin using the built-in plugin installer: